sevilbeyza/kubernetes_Wordpress/README.md

 2-And attached it to MySQL ReplicaSet on a Persistent Volume

-3-Finally Expose the WordPress through LoadBalancer service
+3-Finally Exposed the WordPress through LoadBalancer service